Drosophila: Predators

 Drosophila species are prey for many generalist predators, such as robber flies.
 In Hawaii, the introduction of yellowjackets from mainland United States has led to the decline of many of the larger species.
 The larvae are preyed on by other fly larvae, staphylinid beetles, and ants.

 Neurochemistry

+Fruit flies use several fast-acting neurotransmitters, similar to those found in humans, which allow neurons to communicate and coordinate behavior.
+Acetylcholine, glutamate, gamma-aminobutyric acid (GABA), dopamine, serotonin, and histamine are all neurotransmitters that can be found in humans, but Drosophila also have another neurotransmitter, octopamine, the analog of norepinephrine.
+Acetylcholine is the primary excitatory neurotransmitter and GABA is the primary inhibitory neurotransmitter utilized in the drosophila central nervous system.
+In Drosophila, the effects of many neurotransmitters can vary depending on the receptors and signaling pathways involved, allowing them to act as excitatory or inhibitory signals under different contexts.
+This versatility enables complex neural processing and behavioral flexibility.

+Glutamate can serve as an excitatory neurotransmitter, specifically at the neuromuscular junction in fruit flies.
+This differs from vertebrates, where acetylcholine is used at these junctions.

+In Drosophila, histamine primarily functions as a neurotransmitter in the visual system.
+It is released by photoreceptor cells to transmit visual information from the eye to the brain, making it essential for vision.

-As with many Eukaryotes, this genus is known to express SNAREs, and as with several others the components of the SNARE complex are known to be somewhat substitutable: Although the loss of SNAP-25 - a component of neuronal SNAREs - is lethal, SNAP-24 can fully replace it.
+As with many eukaryotes, Drosophila express SNAREs, and as with several others the components of the SNARE complex are known to be somewhat substitutable: Although the loss of SNAP-25 - a component of neuronal SNAREs - is lethal, SNAP-24 can fully replace it.
 For another example, an R-SNARE not normally found in synapses can substitute for synaptobrevin.

 Immunity

 The Spätzle protein is a ligand of Toll.
 In addition to melanin's more commonly known roles in the endoskeleton and in neurochemistry, melanization is one step in the immune responses to some pathogens.
-Dudzic et al 2019 additionally find a large number of shared serine protease messengers between Spätzle/Toll and melanization and a large amount of crosstalk between these pathways.
+Dudzic et al. (2019) additionally find a large number of shared serine protease messengers between Spätzle/Toll and melanization and a large amount of crosstalk between these pathways.